The neutron-capture and alpha-elements abundance ratios scatter in old stellar populations. Cosmological simulations of the stellar halo: The Simulations

 \subsection{Numerical Implementation}

-We employ for this study the cosmological, hydrodynamical, Smoothed Particle Hydrodynamics (SPH) code {\sc gadget3} \citep{Springel08}, with the updates of \cite{S05,S06}.
-This model follows the evolution of dark and baryonic matter in the context of the standard cosmological model, including sophisticated recipes for star formation, chemical enrichment, supernova feedback, and metal-dependent cooling.
+We employ for this study the cosmological, hydrodynamical, Smoothed Particle Hydrodynamics (SPH) code {\sc gadget3} \citep{Springel08}, with the additional modules of \cite{S05,S06} for describing star formation, chemical enrichment, supernova feedback, and metal-dependent cooling.
 For this project, we have modified our standard code, to which we refer to as the CS model, in order to properly describe the early enrichment phases of the interstellar medium, therefore allowing for a detailed study of the chemical abundances of the very old stars in galaxies.
 In the following subsections, we describe the CS model in terms of the physical modules relevant for this study, the updates we have implemented to the chemical routines, the chemical species and yields that we adopt, and the setup of the simulations presented in this work.
-These modifications are easy to implement in more recent and future simulations by the community.